Have you or a loved one suffered a serious eye injury? Call the Dallas injury attorneys at Montgomery Law.

-Every worker should be fully outfitted with personal protective equipment (PPE) to prevent eye injuries, including protective goggles.
+When necessary, workers should be fully outfitted with personal protective equipment (e.g., protective goggles) in order to prevent foreseeable injuries.
 If the employer fails to provide such protection (or fails to properly train and supervise their workers), they could be held liable for any and all resulting damages through a work injury claim.

 While most workplace injuries are handled through the Texas workers’ compensation system, it’s important to note that workers’ compensation coverage is optional for employers in Texas.
 If the employer is a non-subscriber, victims must usually pursue a negligence claim against the employer or a third party.
 Because of this, its important not to make any decisions regarding your legal options until you have spoken with a personal injury attorney.

 Brain Injuries and Other Causes of Vision Loss

 Beyond workplace accidents, there are many ways that a person can suffer injury-related vision loss or blindness.
 Penetrating eye injuries may occur during laser eye surgery, during an explosion, or as the result of a violent attack or intentional act.
 However, another very common cause of vision loss is an injury to the head.

 In a serious car accident, a person’s head may be violently shaken or collide with part of the vehicle.
 This type of trauma may result in what’s known as a traumatic brain injury (TBI).
 In some cases, brain injuries can result in neurological vision loss—especially if the optic nerve or visual cortex is damaged as a result of the impact, swelling in the brain, or a vitreous hemorrhage.
 Similarly, a slip and fall accident that involves head trauma can also lead to retinal detachment or cognitive impairment.